dreadflopp/dreadsskyrimbuild_old/README.md

     ````
 1. Run DynDOLOD from the MO2 executable drop-down list.
 1. Select all worldspaces except the *Midwood Isle* and *Lastendell* worldspaces.
-1. Ensure the *Candles, FXGlow, Generate static LOD, Windows,* and *High* boxes are checked.
+1. Ensure that the following options are ticked:
+    * Candles
+    * FXGlow
+    * Generate static LOD
+    * Create texture atlas
+    * Generate DynDOLOD
+    * Windows
+    * High
+1. Set **Max tile size** equal to the texture size used for TexGen previously.
 1. Click the *High preset* button
 1. Click *OK* to generate LOD's.
 This takes ~40 minutes.
 1. Once the completed message has appeared, click Save & Exit.